Updated: July 26, 2023

 Vacation rentals and short-term lettings

 As we’ve mentioned before, short-term rentals and vacation rentals can prove to be lucrative, particularly given the popularity of Porto throughout the year.
-It’s worth recruiting the services of a property management company to take care of your property on your behalf.
+If you can, find a property manager in Portugal who will be able to assist with the legalities of holiday rentals and help take care of the property on your behalf.

 Other types of investment

 Beyond the traditional property investments, there are other exciting projects emerging in Porto.
 The city’s appeal to digital nomads and tech companies has created investment opportunities in co-working and co-living spaces, a trend expected to continue growing.
 The city has some of the best co-working spaces in the country, and this trend looks set to continue in the future.
-Additionally, there is an increasing interest from developers and investors in green real estate opportunities, indicating a potentially thriving market segment in the years to come.
+Additionally, developers and investors are increasingly interested in green real estate opportunities, indicating a potentially thriving market segment in the years to come.

 One of the most appealing aspects of Porto is the diversity of the city and the surrounding area.
-Breathe in the fresh, clean ocean air at Foz do Douro, meander down the cobbled streets in the historic center, or enjoy an ice cold beer by the river.
-If you’re undecided on where to buy property, this section will delve into the key parts of the city.
+Breathe in the fresh, clean ocean air at Foz do Douro, meander down the cobbled streets in the historic center, or enjoy an ice-cold beer by the river.
+If you’re undecided on where to buy Porto, Portugal real estate, this section will delve into the key parts of the city.

 Aldoar, Foz do Douro and Nevogilde